F-i-f/tdiff/README.md

-Check that the two file trees rooted at _directory1_ and _directory2_ are exactly the same, including symbolic link targets if any, permissions, hard disk block usage, owner, groups, and if supported, flags, ACLs and extended attributes:
+Check that the two file trees rooted at _directory1_ and _directory2_ are exactly the same, including symbolic link targets if any, permissions, hard disk block usage, owner user or group ids, and if supported, flags, ACLs and extended attributes:

 ```shell
 tdiff directory1 directory2